 |Cost||$300 to $600||$400 to $1,000|

 A ridge vent is easier to install when the roof shingles are first installed, but ridge vents can be installed retroactively, too.
-Roof installers cut through the shingles and the wood roof deck but stop short of the roof rafters, creating a 6-inch continuous slot.
+Roof installers cut through the shingles and the wood roof deck but stop short of the roof rafters, creating a 2-inch wide continuous slot.

 Ridge vent material comes in coils that are unrolled along the length of the slot.
 Ridge vents are often finished off with cap shingles that match the roof shingles.
 Cap shingles are left open on the side to keep the vents exposed.